 At the bottom, you will see a header titled View Tracking.
-This shows the name and contact details of whom you sent the InstaReport to for review.
-You can actually check to see if the user opened the InstaReport by looking at the circle on the left.
+This shows the name and contact details of whom you sent the InstaReport for review.
+You can check to see if the user opened the InstaReport by looking at the circle on the left.
 A green checkmark will also populate here when the user accesses their report.

 This also features three buttons you can use to quickly resend your email or SMS notification.
 The remaining button allows you to copy a link to the report, which you can use to share with others.

 Finally, you can search for a specific InstaReport by utilizing the search bar located just above your Activity Feed.

 The last tab contains a basic reporting breakdown for all of your InstaReports builds.